SteakWrangler/food-match/CONTRIBUTING.md

-# Contributing to Foodie Find Match
+# Contributing to Toss or Taste

-Thank you for your interest in contributing to Foodie Find Match!
+Thank you for your interest in contributing to Toss or Taste!
 This document provides guidelines and information for contributors.

 ## 🚀 Getting Started